a-nikol/respiratory-disease-df-visualization/README.md

 ## Repository Structure
 - **README.md**: This file containing information about the project, dataset, methods, and results.
 - **data**: Directory containing the dataset (Dataset.xlsx).
-- **visualization.ipynb**: Jupyter notebook containing the Python code for data preprocessing, visualization, and dimensionality reduction.
+- **respiratory-disease-df-visualization.ipynb**: Jupyter notebook containing the Python code for data preprocessing, visualization, and dimensionality reduction.

 ## Instructions for Running the Code
 1. Ensure you have Python installed on your system along with the necessary libraries specified in the notebook.